-- 1. Apply theories and conceptual frameworks to research and practice. - 2.
-Analyze the effects of policy, economics, and societal influences on healthcare systems. - 3.
+- 1. Integrate theories and scientific findings into research and practice. - Analyze the effects of policy, economics, and societal influences on healthcare systems. - 3.
 Appraise the effects of systems and organizational leadership on healthcare outcomes. - 4.
-Integrate the functions of a masters prepared nurse into professional nursing roles. - 5.
-Demonstrate effective professional communication in leadership roles. - 6.
+Integrate the behaviors and functions of a masters prepared nurse into professional nursing roles. - Demonstrate effective interprofessional collaboration and communication in practice. - 6.
 Analyze the impact of ethical issues on professional nursing practice. - 7.
 Utilize advanced skills according to standards of practice. - 8.
 Engage in scholarly activities to foster lifelong learning in professional practice. - 9.
-Utilize research and technologies to provide high quality healthcare, initiate change, and improve nursing practice. - 10.
-Demonstrate an appreciation of human diversity in health and illness.
+Utilize research, informatics, and technologies to provide safe high quality healthcare, initiate change, and improve healthcare outcomes. - 10.
+Demonstrate cultural responsiveness in service to individuals, families, aggregates, and populations throughout the health illness continuum.